4 days roaming from hut to hut

 - Next time, we're leaving for 1 week of roaming!
 4 days is great, but all we want to do is keep going.

-- Day 1: Val Cenis Termignon Village Centre - Refuge de l'Arpont - 7.9 km / 1,010 m D+ / ≃ 3h 45 min
+- Day 1: Val Cenis Termignon village center - Refuge de l'Arpont - 7.9 km / 1,010 m D+ / ≃ 3h 45 min

 - Day 2: Refuge de l'Arpont - Refuge d'Entre Deux Eaux - 12 km / 567 m D+ / ≃ 4h 30 min

-- Day 3: Refuge d'Entre Deux Eaux - Refuge de la Femma - 8.5 km / 323 m D+ / ≃ 2h 15 min
+- Day 3: refuge d'Entre Deux Eaux - Refuge de la Femma - 8.5 km / 323 m D+ / ≃ 2h 15 min

-- Day 4: Refuge de la Femma - Centre du Village de Val Cenis Termignon - 11 km / 250 m D+ / ≃ 2h 45 min
+- Day 4: refuge de la Femma - Val Cenis-Termignon village center - 11 km / 250 m D+ / ≃ 2h 45 min

 Here are the contents of my bag for 4 days of trekking: